awesomemotive/edd-library/README.md

 If there is a snippet you are unable to find and would like to propose get written, please open an [issue](https://github.com/easydigitaldownloads/library/issues) and describe your need.

+## Notes

-**Note**, this is not a tutorial archive.
+This is not a tutorial archive.
 Please see the [tutorials section](https://easydigitaldownloads.com/docs/section/tutorials/) of the EDD website if you're looking for instructions on how to implement these snippets (and others).

+These snippets come with no guarantees.
+Due to the constant evolution of the EDD codebase, it is possible that the behavior of these snippets may change overtime.
+Find something broken?
+[Let us know](https://github.com/easydigitaldownloads/library/issues)!